Meloidogyne incognita

-Meloidogyne incognita (root-knot nematode - RKN), also known as the southern root-nematode or cotton root-knot nematode is a plant-parasitic roundworm in the family Heteroderidae.
+Meloidogyne incognita (root-knot nematode, RKN), also known as the southern root-nematode or cotton root-knot nematode is a plant-parasitic roundworm in the family Heteroderidae.
 This nematode is one of the four most common species worldwide and has numerous hosts.
 It typically incites large, usually irregular galls on roots as a result of parasitism.

-M. incognita can move along shallower temperature gradients (0.001C/cm) than any other known organism, an example of thermotaxis.
+M. incognita can move along shallower temperature gradients (0.001 °C/cm) than any other known organism, an example of thermotaxis.
 The response is complicated and thought to allow the nematodes to move toward an appropriate level in soil, while they search for chemical cues that can guide them to specific roots.

 Distribution

 Meloidogyne incognita is widely spread around the globe and found in many different soil types.

 Host

 Meloidogyne incognita is probably the most economically important plant-parasitic nematode species among the tropical and subtropical regions.
 This nematode is extremely polyphagous, attacking both monocotyledons and dicotyledons.
 It is estimated that more than 3,000 plant species can be affected.
 It is a common cause of severe disease in the staple crop cassava (Manihot esculenta).
 It produces severe galling and thus yield loss.